-A competent and prepared criminal lawyer will want to be informed of all relevant matters before appearing at court and making an application for bail for a client.
+A competent and prepared criminal lawyer will want to be informed of all relevant matters before appearing in court and making a bail application for a client.
 Presenting an ill-prepared or rushed application to the court may result in the refusal of the application.

 If bail is refused the applicant will either have to present new facts and circumstances to the Magistrate who heard the initial bail application or may need to make a bail application before a judge in the Supreme Court.

 So it is important to get things right the first time around.

 It’s important to take the time to consider what information and supporting documentation will be needed when instructing a criminal lawyer to make a bail application.
 The earlier the information and relevant documentation are provided to the lawyer, the quicker the bail application can be presented to the court.

 This article provides an overview of what information and documentation are required by a criminal lawyer to assist in presenting a well-prepared bail application to the court in a timely manner.

 When an accused person is charged they are provided with copies of the Statement of Material Facts, Prosecution Notices and their prior court history or offending record.
 These documents are the first matters to be considered by the criminal lawyer before an application for bail is made.
 The seriousness of the allegations may have an impact on the court’s decision whether to grant bail.
 The prior convictions of the accused will also be considered in determining whether there is an unacceptable risk of the accused reoffending while on bail or a risk that the accused may fail to appear at court on future court dates.

 It’s useful to have the name and contact details of the charging or investigating police officer and their WA Police number.
 The details of the investigating officer can then be forwarded to the lawyer and enable the lawyer to contact the police officer to request the aforementioned documentation.